16th Annual Music for People & Thingamajigs Festival: Fred Frith and Sudhu Tewari + Tim Phillips + Todd Lerew

 Most recently Sudhu spent most of a week in a tree creating a site-specific interactive, kinetic sound installation at Montalvo Arts Center and has been working on a series of sculptures for an interactive sound garden.

+Todd Lerew is a Los Angeles-based composer and instrument inventor, currently pursuing an MFA in Experimental Sound Composition at CalArts.
+His work deals with the physical properties of sound and the nature of perception, exploring the use of sound as a plastic medium, and revisiting our understanding of what sound is and how it operates.
 He is the inventor of the Quartz Cantabile, which utilizes a principle of thermoacoustics to convert heat into sound.
 He is the founder and curator of Telephone Music, a collaborative music and memory project based on the children's game of Telephone.
 His piece for e-bowed gu zheng, entitled Lithic Fragments, is out now on cassette on the Brunch Groupe label.

 Tim Phillips is an English sound artist, musician and inventor based in Oakland, CA. His work looks at making people curious about sounds and rhythms, while using participation and collaboration to encourage interdisciplinary and unexpected outcomes.
 Tim received a BA and MA in architecture from Sheffield University, England and has worked on public architecture and installations throughout Great Britain and France.
 He is currently working for a design studio, Gyroscope, Inc., designing interactive exhibits for museums across the US.
 Tim's latest personal project 'CMT creates: music' explores combining collaborative art with raising awareness for a disease, Charcot Marie Tooth (CMT).